Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Related work

-\paragraph{Offline RL} Recent years have seen a steep uprise in the development of offline RL techniques~\citep{LangeGabelRiedmiller2011chapter,levine2020offline}.
-The large majority of these methods operate in the single-task setting~\citep{fujimoto2019off,kumar2019bear,nair2020awac,kumar2020cql,ma2021conservative,kostrikov2022iql}, failing to take advantage of the availability of related datasets to train more powerful and general policies.
-Steps in the direction of multi-task offline RL training have been taken successfully, but their scale remains rather limited~\citep{siegel2020keep, yu2021conservative}.
-More recently, large-scale datasets have demonstrated the generalization capabilities of multi-task offline Q-learning~\citep{kumar2023offline}.
-Additionally, offline meta-RL, which pre-trains models on a variety of tasks with the objective of rapidly adapting to new tasks, shares motivation with our work.
-While the majority of such methods consider offline finetuning~\citep{mitchell21offline,dorfman2021offline,li2021focal}, others instead adapt the policy to new tasks online via exploration~\citep{pong2022offline,zhao2022offline}.
+\textbf{Offline RL}~~ Offline RL research has grown steeply in recent years~\citep{LangeGabelRiedmiller2011chapter,levine2020offline}.
+Most methods operate in the single-task setting~\citep{fujimoto2019off,kumar2019bear,nair2020awac,kumar2020cql,ma2021conservative,kostrikov2022iql}, failing to leverage related datasets to train more powerful and general policies.
+Works on multi-task offline RL have been successful, but their scale remains limited~\citep{siegel2020keep, yu2021conservative}.
+Recently, large-scale datasets have enabled generalization of multi-task offline Q-learning~\citep{kumar2023offline}.
+Offline meta-RL, which pre-trains models on varied tasks to rapidly adapt to new tasks, shares motivation with our work.
+While most such methods consider offline fine-tuning~\citep{mitchell21offline,dorfman2021offline,li2021focal}, others instead adapt the policy to new tasks online via exploration~\citep{pong2022offline,zhao2022offline}.
 These prior works share information across tasks in an unstructured way, without considering common elements.
-Our explicitly compositional datasets promote to study algorithms that reason about compositional relations across tasks.
+Our explicitly compositional datasets promote the study of algorithms that reason about compositional relations across tasks.